 About the Contributors

-Kumba Jagne, Photography Editor
+Kumba Jagne, Multimedia Editor

-Joe Orovitz, Photography Editor
+Joe Orovitz, Multimedia Editor

 Joe Orovitz is a sophomore journalism major with a history minor.
 He is an award-winning photographer and has served as the multimedia editor for the Chronicle since January 2025.
 In addition to the Chronicle, Joe is a staff photographer for Hofstra Marketing and Communications and has experience working with clients in motorsport.
 You can follow his work on Instagram @joe_took_a_picture and on his website joeophoto.com.